What is a Priority Setting Partnership?

 The Pernicious Anaemia James Lind Alliance Priority Setting Partnership (PSP) will also help to increase awareness of why research into Pernicious Anaemia is necessary and important.

-The James Lind Alliance (JLA) facilitates the formation of a Priority Setting Partnership (PSP) that is composed of patients, clinicians and health related researchers.
+The James Lind Alliance facilitates the formation of a Priority Setting Partnership (PSP) that is composed of patients and health care professionals.
 The PSP is the body that brings together patients and researchers to agree on topics that need to be researched.
 The PSP considers the results of a survey of patients who were asked to identify twenty uncertainties relating to the diagnosis and treatment of Pernicious Anaemia.
 Eventually, after much discussion and after various stages have been completed, the twenty uncertainties are whittled down to the ten most important questions that patients would like answered.

 There are several stages to the JLA process, each of which involves patients, carers and professionals working together.